pagekit/docs/configuration.md

 Usable in `theme.php` only:

-- **positions**: As we've seen before, you can define positions that you can publish widgets (menus, ...) in.
+- **positions**: As we've seen before, you can define positions that you can publish widgets in.
 Note that this only defines the position.
 Your theme views have to take care of the rendering.
 (See chapter about [theming](theme.md))

   ```php
   return array(